 Deep neural networks trained with gradient descent need proper normalization for optimization to a good local minimum~\citep{ioffe2015batch,ba2016layer}.
-However, encoding the time-series data to a normalized vector space turns out to be a non-trivial problem.
-Z-score normalization is a popular technique that assumes a single dominant scale in the dataset.
-Instance normalization preprocesses the data by per-instance statistics and thus removes information that could be critical for representation learning.
-As a result, both of the conventional data encoding methods fail to effectively encode time-series data with a high variation of numerical scales.
-Additionally, the distribution shift problem~\citep{fawaz2018transfer} between pretraining and finetuning requires the model to generalize and adapt to novel variation scales.
+However, encoding time-series data to a normalized vector space is a non-trivial problem.
+Z-score normalization is a popular technique that assumes a single dominant numerical scale in the dataset.
+Instance normalization\footnote{Instance normalization in this paper refers to normalizing each sample individually, which is non-parametric and different from the process proposed by \citet{ulyanov2016instance}.} preprocesses data by per-instance statistics, and it thus removes information that is critical for representation learning.
+As a result, both of the conventional data encoding methods fail to effectively encode time-series data with a high variation of numerical scales (i.e., amplitude).
 The dilemma between normalization for effective network optimization and high variation of data scales poses a challenge for time-series representation learning, especially in the large-scale scenario.

-We introduce NuTime, a Transformer-based architecture for time-series data with a novel embedding module to effectively embed data of arbitrary scale.
+We introduce \textbf{NuTime}, a Transformer-based architecture for time-series data with a novel embedding module to effectively embed data of arbitrary numerical amplitude.
 For a time-series sequence, we first divide it into non-overlapping small windows, so that data within each window has a simple structure that can be easily modeled at a single scale.
 A window is characterized by three factors: its mean and standard deviation (std), and the normalized shape.
-The embedding vectors of the three factors are combined and fed as an input token to a general-purpose Transformer for representation learning.
-The normalized shape across both windows and samples are of similar scales, and thus can be embedded by a simple linear layer.
-The challenge of embedding the entire sequence reduces to the embedding of a set of means and standard deviations, whose numerical scales may vary arbitrary.
+Embedding vectors of the three factors are combined and fed as an input token to a general-purpose Transformer for representation learning.
+The normalized shape across both windows and samples are of similar numerical scales, and thus can be embedded by a simple linear layer.
+The challenge of embedding the entire sequence reduces to the embedding of a set of means and standard deviations, whose numerical amplitudes may vary arbitrarily.